 Although I originally came up with the concept of LifeStories based on the stories of real people, I quickly became aware that you can create a LifeStory based on a much wider range of subjects, including historical people, fictional characters, artists, bands, companies, products and events.
 Just about anything in fact.

 One of the most interesting opportunities is where our clients are particular fans of something.
-We can create detailed LifeStories based on the client’s material (for their personal use).
+We can create detailed LifeStories (which we call Anthologies) based on the client’s material (for their personal use).